Amazon CloudFront is a

 delete a distribution

-using the Amazon CloudFront control API, it takes time for your changes to propagate throughout the Amazon CloudFront system.
+using Amazon CloudFront control API, it takes time for your changes to propagate throughout the Amazon CloudFront system.
 The information about the distribution will eventually be consistent, but an immediate request to the control API to get that distribution's information might not show the change.
 Consistency is usually reached within minutes, but a high system load or network partition might increase this time.
-The control API lets you determine when your changes have been fully deployed.
+The control API lets you determine when your changeswill be fully deployed.

 Features of Amazon CloudFront

-: With a network of edge locations around the world, Amazon CloudFront caches copies of your content close to end users, lowering latency for delivery to them.
-The service also effectively gives you the high, sustained data transfer rates needed to deliver large popular objects to end users at high scale.
+: With a network of edge locations around the world, Amazon CloudFront caches copies of your content close to end users, lowering latency for delivery.
+The service also effectively gives you a high, sustained data transfer rates needed to deliver large popular objects to end users at high scale.

-: A single API call specifies the Amazon S3 bucket that will be your origin server and lets you get started distributing content through the Amazon CloudFront network.
+: A single API call specifies that Amazon S3 bucket is your origin server and lets you get started in distributing content through Amazon CloudFront network.

 Designed for Use with Other AWS Services